 Over the past couple of years I’ve gathered a small collection of low-waste/eco-friendly products that I’ve used to replace single-use plastic, wasteful items I have at home that I use regularly.

-I only purchase things that I truly need (although I have been guilty of ‘impulse buys’ in the past), so some items I have at home still aren’t necessarily the most eco-conscious, but I do believe that’s it better to use what you have first before going out and buying something new (I’m also trying to live a more minimalist lifestyle, so rather than buying things I try and use what I have at home or borrow from others!).
+I only purchase things that I truly need (although I have been guilty of ‘impulse buys’ in the past), so some items I have at home still aren’t necessarily the most eco-conscious, but I do believe it’s better to use what you have first before going out and buying something new.

-Any who, enough about me, let’s get going on the list of low waste reusables I’ve tried-and-tested and my thoughts on them!
+Any who, enough about me.
+Let’s get started on the list of low-waste reusables I’ve tried-and-tested and my review of them.

 - The Leaf razor

 - 50 blades // 100 edges

 - Blade disposer tin